BUILD UP TO THE SUMMER OF ’69

 The UDA was a rival to the UVF.
 The UDA was a private outfit – it had no link to the government.
 A number of UDA members engaged in sectarian murders.
 The UDA murders were claimed in phone calls to media outlets.
 UDA members would say the body that had carried out the murders was ”the Ulster Freedom Fighters.”
 Sometimes they claimed their sectarian murders in phonecalls to the media with the name of ”the Protestant Reaction Force.”

 A Protestant man of moderate opinion known to the author was involved in the UDA.
 He simply saw it as being helpful to his community.
 All he did was patrol his street for an hour a night armed only with a whistle to blow if there was an intruder.
-After his shift was over he handed over to another neighbour so all through the night there was someone keeping watch. ”It was with the Army’s blessing” his wife explained.
+After his shift was over he handed over to another neighbour so all through the night there was someone keeping watch. ”It was with the Army’s blessing”, his wife explained.
 The idea was to stop the IRA coming onto the street to kill people.
 This gentleman was not anti-Catholic in the least and indeed had a Catholic as a frequent overnight guest in his house.